‘Days Of Our Lives’ Spoilers: Eve Wants Nothing To Do With Brady, Sonny’s New Hookup

 Wednesday’s episode of Days of Our Lives saw Sonny (Freddie Smith) confront Brady (Eric Martsolf) about his scheme involving Eve (Kassie DePaiva).
-Sonny is not happy with all of it, and he is not in a good place which makes him more prone to act without thinking.
+Sonny is not happy with all of it, and he is not in a good place, which makes him more prone to act without thinking.
 Fortunately, Adrienne (Judi Evan) was there to break off the fight.

 Days of Our Lives spoilers reveal that Eve will continue to feel bugged about everything Brady did.
 Her feelings were clearly engaged while the man was courting her, and now that everything is out in the open, things are hard for her too.
 Hence, she will try to wriggle out of the situation where she has to work with the man who played with her feelings.
 In fact, Eve already warned Brady about trying to win her over again and trying to fight for his place within the company.

-Meanwhile, spoilers suggest that Chloe thought she’s back in good terms with Lucas, but it turns out that she is wrong.
-Someone sent her flowers and all along, she thought they were from Lucas.
+Meanwhile, spoilers suggest that Chloe thought she was back on good terms with Lucas, but it turns out that she was wrong.
+Someone sent her flowers, and all along, she thought they were from Lucas.
 Things will get messy when Chloe eventually figures out that Lucas has not been trying to extend an olive branch to her and get back together.
-In fact, spoilers reveal that the identity of the person who sent the flowers to Chloe will surprise not just her but also Lucas.
+In fact, spoilers reveal that the identity of the person who sent the flowers to Chloe will surprise not just her but Lucas as well.

 In the latest #DAYS, Chloe receives a bouquet of flowers from a secret admirer.https://t.co/70zOJaOWU0 pic.twitter.com/ud3bUp9Ent